 The Mechanism Of The Purr

-Cats, meanwhile, make a purring sound that humans find very comforting.
+Domestic cats, meanwhile, make a purring sound that humans find very comforting.

 The purr sound is made from a combination of a completely ossified hyoid and special vocal folds that allow air vibrations while both exhaling and inhaling.